-The tax rates associated with non-cigarette tobacco products varies significantly across the United States.
+The tax rates associated with non-cigarette tobacco products vary significantly across the United States.
 A majority of states place a tax on the wholesale price of non-cigarette related tobacco products, with rates ranging from 6.6 percent of the wholesale price in Tennessee to 95 percent in several states.
 With a tax of 50 percent on the wholesale price of all non-cigarette and snuff tobacco products, the tax rate in Montana is similar to the national average.
-However, ten states tax the sale of non-cigarette tobacco products based on the manufacturers, or factory list, price.
+However, ten states tax the sale of non-cigarette tobacco products based on the manufacturer's, or factory list, price.

 Montana is also one of several states that places a different tax on the sale of moist snuff.
 With a tax rate of \$0.85 per ounce, Montana had the seventh highest tax rate in the country.
-Maine and New York have the highest tax on moist snuff at \$2.02 and \$2 per ounce respectively.
+Vermont and Washington have the highest tax on moist snuff at \$2.57 and \$2.105 per ounce respectively.

-Other Tobacco Product Taxes by State State Type Tax Rate Alabama Cigars \$0.03 - \$0.405 Per 10 Cigars Tobacco / Snuff \$0.01 - \$0.08 Per Ounce Alaska All Other Tobacco Products 75% Wholesale Price Arizona Cigars \$0.337 - \$1.10 Per 10 Cigars Alizona Tobacco / Snuff \$0.238 Per Ounce Arkansas All Other Tobacco Products 68% Manufacturer's Price California All Other Tobacco Products 29.82% Wholesale Price Colorado All Other Tobacco Products 40% Manufacturer's Price Connecticut Snuff \$1.00 Per Ounce Connecticut All Other 50% Wholesale Price Delaware Snuff \$0.54 Per Ounce Delaware All Other 15% Wholesale Price Florida Tobacco / Snuff 85% Wholesale Price Little Cigars \$0.025 Per 10 Cigars Georgia Other Cigars 23% Wholesale Price Tobacco 10% Wholesale Price Hawaii Large Cigars 50% Wholesale Price i idwaii Tobacco / Snuff 70% Wholesale Price Idaho All Other Tobacco Products 40% Wholesale Price Illinois Snuff \$0.30 Per Ounce All Other 36% Wholesale Price Indiana All Other Tobacco Products 24% Wholesale Price Iowa All Other Tobacco Products 50% Wholesale Price Kansas All Other Tobacco Products 10% Wholesale Price Kentucky All Other Tobacco Products 15% Wholesale Price Louisiana Cigars 8% - 20% Manufacturer's Price Louisiana Snuff / Smoking Tobacco 20% - 33% Manufacturer's Price Maine Chewing Tobacco / Snuff \$2.02 Per Ounce IVIGITIC Smoking Tobacco / Cigars 20% Wholesale Price Maryland All Other Tobacco Products 30% Wholesale Price
+Other Tobacco Product Taxes by State

+State Туре Tax Rate

+Alabama Cigars \$0.03 - \$0.405 Per 10 Cigars

+Tobacco / Snuff \$0.02 - \$0.08 Per Ounce

+Alaska All Other Tobacco Products 75% Wholesale Price

+A Cigars \$0.2201 - \$2.18 Per 10 Cigars

+Arizona Tobacco / Snuff \$0.223 Per Ounce

+Arkansas All Other Tobacco Products 68% Manufacturer's Price

+California All Other Tobacco Products 28.13% Wholesale Price

+Colorado All Other Tobacco Products 40% Manufacturer's Price

+O and a time t Snuff \$1.00 Per Ounce

+Connecticut All Other 50% Wholesale Price

+Delaware Snuff \$0.54 Per Ounce

+All Other 15% Wholesale Price

+Florida Tobacco / Snuff 85% Wholesale Price

+Georgia Little Cigars \$0.025 Per 10 Cigars

+Other Cigars 23% Wholesale Price

+Tobacco 10% Wholesale Price

+Hawaii Large Cigars 50% Wholesale Price

+Tobacco / Snuff 70% Wholesale Price

+Idaho All Other Tobacco Products 40% Wholesale Price

+Illinois Snuff \$0.30 Per Ounce

+All Other 36% Wholesale Price

+Indiana All Other Tobacco Products 24% Wholesale Price

+Iowa All Other Tobacco Products 50% Wholesale Price

+Kansas All Other Tobacco Products 10% Wholesale Price

+Kentucky All Other Tobacco Products 15% Wholesale Price

+Louisiana Cigars 8% - 20% Manufacturer's Price

+Snuff / Smoking Tobacco 20% - 33% Manufacturer's Price

+Maine Chewing Tobacco / Snuff \$2.02 Per Ounce

+Smoking Tobacco / Cigars 20% Wholesale Price

+Maryland Tobacco/Snuff 30% Wholesale Price

+Cigars 70% Wholesale Price